-When the race started, Rosberg quickly took the lead from Hamilton after the first turn, and was defending his position when Hamilton tried to retake the lead, leading to Hamilton spinning off the track and colliding with Rosberg’s car, knocking both of them out of the race.
+Nico Rosberg took the lead after the first turn, defending his position when Hamilton tried to overtake him.
+Hamilton’s car spun off the track and collided with Rosberg’s car, knocking both of them out of the race.
 The collision made it the first time since 2011 that two Mercedes drivers retired from a race after colliding with each other.

 After the race, both Mercedes drivers apologized to the team for the crash but neither accepted blame for it, claiming the other driver was at fault.
 The almighty race stewards examined the crash and decided against penalizing anyone, since it was a “racing incident” and nobody’s fault.
 It turned out Nico chose the incorrect engine mode, which made Hamilton believe he’s safe to overtake.
 Mercedes team manager said competitiveness was encouraged within the team and drivers will still be let loose against one another.

 Subscribe to receive exclusive content and notifications